-But when a brand creates an online community, third-party data becomes first-party data – and results are found in days, not weeks or months.
-This means brands are able to optimize their marketing campaigns more efficiently and making business decisions even quicker.
+But when a brand creates an online community, third-party data becomes first-party data – taking only days to gather results, not weeks or months.
+This means brands can optimize their marketing campaigns more efficiently and make business decisions even quicker.

 For example: if you’re launching a new product and you need ideas on which packaging to choose, you can turn to your community of consumers and ask their opinion; see which packaging they prefer, as your community members are a representation of your target audience.
 You are using the data from your community to ensure a successful user experience in the market.

 Enhancing user experience, however, goes far beyond packaging.
 Today’s consumers are looking for an enhanced experience through personalized communication and offers from a brand.
 In fact, our research shows that 90 percent of consumers are willing to share personal information with a brand in exchange for personalized communication and are more likely to engage with a personalized offer.

 Many marketers say the biggest challenge to delivering personalized content is gaining the right insights about their consumers.
 Experian says that 40 percent of marketers can’t gain insights quickly enough and 39 percent of marketers don’t have enough data.